Smog and Emissions Testing in Wisconsin

 Emissions Waivers in Wisconsin

-Safety and emissions waivers are applicable if a vehicle continues to fail the emissions test.
-Smog certification waivers in Wisconsin may be applied for as long as specific conditions are met:
+If a vehicle continues to fail the emissions test, a waiver for the test may be available.
+Smog certification waivers in Wisconsin may be applied if the following conditions are met:

 - The Vehicle Inspection Reports were provided to the Waiver Investigator, along with itemized receipts verifying parts and labor for emission related repair work.

-- The driver must have proof of emission related repairs at an accredited repair facility.
+- The driver must have proof of emission related repairs from an accredited repair facility.

-- The actual cost of the emission repairs for the vehicle far surpass the repair cost limit (costs cover by warranty are excluded).
+- The actual cost of the emission repairs for the vehicle far surpass the repair cost limit.

 - The repair cost limit as of July 1, 2016 is $872 for all model year automobiles.